preethi-droid/MaRS-task-1/README.md

-# MaRS Rover Software Task 1
+# MaRS Rover Software Recruitment Task 1

 This repository has my solutions for the MaRS task 1